 Apparently, her graft detached soon after, causing an infection, and because of difficulties in breathing, she had to be admitted into emergency a total of 13 times.
-It is likely that she has now passed away.
-There was another woman from Czech Republic with mucoepidermoid carcinoma who received such a transplant.
-Owing to her cancer returning and the formation of a fistula, she too passed away.
+It is thus likely she has since passed away.
+There was another woman from the Czech Republic with mucoepidermoid carcinoma who received such a transplant.
+But owing to her cancer returning and the formation of a fistula, she too passed away.

 Ciaran Finn-Lync and Keziah Shorten

-Ciaran Lynch, born in 2000 in Ireland, without a functional trachea, received a transplant on March 15, 2010, at Great Ormond Street Hospital in London.
+Ciaran Lynch, born in 2000 in Ireland without a functional trachea, received a transplant on March 15, 2010, at Great Ormond Street Hospital in London.
 In his case, his stem cells were seeded into the airway just hours before it was implanted into him, making it work perfectly fine.
-So, as per the last reports, today, he is alive and well.
+So, as per the last reports, he is alive and well today.

 Paolo Macchiarini’s Other Patients

-Born in 1984, Zhadyra Iglikova suffered from tracheostomy after a car accident.
+Born in 1984, Zhadyra Iglikova suffered from tracheostomy following a car accident.
 So in 2010, Paolo operated on her at the National Research Center of Surgery in Moscow.
-Because of the complications that followed, she had to receive a tracheoplasty in April 2011 and another cadaveric trachea graft in 2018.
+Yet because of the ensuing complications, she had to receive a tracheoplasty in April 2011 and another cadaveric trachea graft in 2018.
 Sadly, she passed away soon after her second implant.

 Paolo Macchiarini’s Last Patients

 From November 2011 to June 2014, Paolo Macchiarini gave transplants to Christopher Lyles, Yulia Tuulik, Alexander Zozulya, Yesim Cetir, Hannah Warren (a 3-year-old), Sadiq Kanaan, and Dmitri Onogda.
 In the months and years following their respective surgeries, all of them except Dmitri Onogda have passed away due to post-operative complications.
-Dmitri’s graft had started collapsing six months into his surgery as well, but he got it removed, and now, he lives with a tracheostomy.
+Dmitri’s graft had started collapsing six months into his surgery as well, but he managed to get it successfully removed and is now living with a tracheostomy.

 Read More: Where is Benita Alexander Now?